microsoft/azure-pipelines-yaml/design/controlling-agent-updates.md

 _See below for other solutions considered._

 We will add a mode to the organization-level pool which puts it into "no update" mode.
-In this mode, jobs will use the minimum agent version as a demand.
+In this mode, Azure Pipelines will inject the minimum agent version as a normal demand.
+(Today, it's like a demand, but if no agent with the right version can be found, the job will get assigned to an outdated agent and that agent asked to update.)
 If no agent can satisfy the demand, the job will fail instead of forcing an agent update.

 The error message must clearly indicate what feature or task demanded agent update.
-It must also indicate that the customer opted into this behavior.
+It must also indicate that the customer's org opted into this behavior.
 This way, the customer can decide whether to update their agents or edit the pipeline to remove the offending feature.
 For example:
 > This pool doesn't allow agent updates.
+> Task `MyTask` version 1.2.3 requires agent version 2.175.1, and no agents with that version are registered.
 > An administrator can alter this setting on the organization pool page.

+The administrator who set this policy can optionally include a reason, which we'll include in the error string.
+> This pool doesn't allow agent updates.
-> Task `MyTask` version 1.2.3 requires agent version 2.175.1, which could not be satisfied.
+> Task `MyTask` version 1.2.3 requires agent version 2.175.1, and no agents with that version are registered.
+> (customer's words, limited to 400 characters)

 Manual agent updates (i.e. clicking the button in the web) should still send update requests as normal.